marcoscaceres/Locale-Preferences-API/proposal.md

 In order to support dynamic localization of content on the client-side, developers need to have access to the user's locale  preferences.
-In user agents, this is generally represented as an ordered list  of [BCP47] language tags, which is shared with servers through the `Accept-Languages` HTTP header.
+In user agents, this is generally represented as an ordered list  of [BCP47] language tags, which is shared with servers through the `Accept-Language` HTTP header.

-Traditionally, to access this list of language tags developers need to query a server to tell them what the browser's language preferences are set to (i.e., by reflecting the `Accept-Languages` HTTP header - and usually stripping away the "q" values).
+Traditionally, to access this list of language tags developers need to query a server to tell them what the browser's language preferences are set to (i.e., by reflecting the `Accept-Language` HTTP header - and usually stripping away the "q" values).
 This has led to the creation of various xhr-based hacks and workarounds on the client side.
 See: [JavaScript for detecting browser language preference](http://stackoverflow.com/questions/1043339/javascript-for-